 Financially Independent People Diversify Income Streams

-Stocks provide income through dividends and then when they are sold through appreciation.
-Dividends is one income stream.
+Stocks provide income through dividends and then when they are sold you gain appreciation.

 There are a number of income streams you should be focused on.
 We went over those already but, I want to dig deeper into diversification.

-But, I didn't want to wait until I was in my 60's.
-I wanted to live independently now and I don't care what other people think.
-I didn't want to rely on a job, a boss, or some corporation.
+I didn't want to wait until I was in my 60's; I wanted to have a free financial life now and I don't care what other people think and I didn't want to rely on a job, a boss, or some corporation.

 Recently I was having a conversation with a group of people.
-One person is about to graduate college and others asked him what he wants to do.
+One person was about to graduate college and others asked him what he wants to do.

 He went into a long explanation of the job he wants to get, the direction of his career, and how he hopes to get promoted into higher positions.

 He is a smart guy and driven, I believe 100% he will achieve any goal he has.

 After his explanation, I looked at him and It suddenly came to me...

 You'll accomplish anything goal you set.
 Why is your goal to have a certain job.
 Why isn't the job just a way to achieve something beyond that?

 My Goal is to Not Have to Work.